2018 Preakness Stakes odds: Justify is favorite

 Justify's win at the Derby was the first time in 136 years that a colt who didn't race as a two-year-old won the Derby, breaking the Curse of Apollo.

-The weather for Saturday is calling for thunderstorms in the morning with the rain possibly continuing into the early evening.
+The weather for Saturday is calling for rain in the morning with scattered thunderstorms in the afternoon.
 The Kentucky Derby had similar wet conditions.

 The Preakness is followed by the Belmont Stakes on June 9.